Skip to content

 Our Mission

-To support graduates of master’s degrees in Public Health and related fields to empower them to extend and apply their skills and knowledge towards improving the health of their populations, through a practice based experiential programme, focusing on those who work in low- to middle-income countries.
+To support graduates of master’s degrees in Public Health and related fields to empower them to extend and apply their skills and knowledge towards improving the health of their populations, through a practice based experiential mentoring programme, focusing on those who work in low- to middle-income countries.

 Members of the Leadership Team